 - a.
 Attempted cheating or cheating during an examination; - b.
-The use of unauthorised methods or materials during an examination for the purpose of assisting other candidates to cheat in any manner during an examination; - c.
+The use of unauthorised methods or materials during an examination including for the purpose of assisting other candidates to cheat in any manner during an examination; - c.
 Plagiarism (see Annex A of this Book of Regulations); - d.
 Modifying or adding information to an identification document, record or other document issued or maintained by the University, or the falsification of any such document; - e.
 Giving out false information about oneself, or forging documents for the purpose of deception or profit; - f.
 Theft, intentional destruction or severe negligence resulting in loss of property belonging to the University, employees or other students; - g.
 Attending University under the influence of alcohol and/or narcotics, use of illegal substances on University grounds, sale or distribution of such substances on University grounds;

 - h.
 Preventing University employees and/or students from carrying out their duties and obligations and/or realizing their rights under Law and University Statute (especially in cases of verbal and other forms of violence towards others); - i.
 Severe and repeated obstruction of classes, examinations and/or other formal University activities; - j.
 Physically attacking a member of staff or a student, provoking and participating in fights on University premises or campus; - k.
-Engaging in libellous activities or making false and defamatory statements against the University through mass media; - Executing any criminal act or misdemeanour on University premises which would make the student unfit to continue university education in accordance with the Criminal Law of BiH; - Failure to comply with contractual financial obligations, as determined by the enrolment requirements (University fees) and/or other financial obligations defined by this Book of Regulations; - n.
-Repeating a minor violation two or more times may constitute a major violation
+Harassment, as the act of systematic and/or continued unwanted and annoying actions of one party or a group, including hate speech, bullying or threats aiming to engage a student or a staff member in unwanted and unwarranted conduct which has the purpose or effect of: violating his/her dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for that other.
+Harassment related to the following protected characteristics: age, disability, race, colour, nationality, ethnic or national origin, religion or belief, gender reassignment, marital or civil partner status, pregnancy or maternity, sex or sexual orientation constitute a major disciplinary violation; - I. Engaging in libellous activities or making false and defamatory statements against the University through mass media; - m.
+Executing any criminal act or misdemeanour on University premises which would make the student unfit to continue university education in accordance with the Criminal Law of BiH; - n.
+Failure to comply with contractual financial obligations, as determined by the enrolment requirements (University fees) and/or other financial obligations defined by this Book of Regulations; - o.
+Repeating a minor violation two or more times may constitute a major violation.